trevorsandy/lpub3d/tools/docs/README.txt

 -Fix: PLI/BOM sort routine, sort on 'part colour' part(s) appear out of place relative to part size and colour.
 -Fix: Do not create instruction page(s) for unofficial part
+-CHANGE: Change 'Reset All Caches' to 'Reset Image and Model' Caches
 -CHANGE: BOM default sort to sort by colour then size, previous default was size only (PLI default sort by size)
 -CHANGE: Change 'Update' tab in preferences dialog to 'Other'.